The Humane League

 What have they accomplished so far and what's next?

-In 2016, we won a campaign that will stop the cruel egg industry practice of grinding up male chicks.
-And we played a critical role in passing a law in Massachusetts to ban some of the most horrifying practices on farms such as veal crates and battery cage confinement.
-Thanks to the success of this initiative, we are now working to pass a similar law in California.
+We also played a critical role in passing laws in Massachusetts and California to ban some of the most horrifying practices on farms such as veal crates and battery cage confinement.

-Finally, The Humane League continues to work to build the movement for animals by training and empowering activists, inspiring individuals to make compassionate dietary choices, and conducting actionable research through Humane League Labs.
+Finally, The Humane League will continue to work to build the movement for animals by training and empowering activists, inspiring individuals to make compassionate dietary choices, and supporting other groups through the OWA and APA.

 Financials